MEAI: Alcohol substitute

 MEAI was an early candidate of alcohol replacement drugs that came to market during a late 2010s movement to replace alcohol with less-toxic alternatives spearheaded by British psychopharmacologist David Nutt rippling to the rest of Europe.

-In an act of gonzo journalism, Michael Slezak writing for New Scientist, tried and reported on his experience with MEAI after being provided with it by Dr Zee (Ezekiel Golan) after an interview Golan claimed he invented MEAI and originally intended MEAI to be sold as a legal high but instead indicated plans to work with David Nutt and his company DrugScience to develop MEAI further based on Golan's patents as a "binge behaviour regulator" and "alcoholic beverage substitute".
+In an act of gonzo journalism, Michael Slezak writing for New Scientist, tried and reported on his experience with MEAI after being provided with it by Dr Zee (Ezekiel Golan) following an interview.
+Golan claimed that he invented MEAI and originally intended for it to be sold as a legal high but changed his mind, indicating plans to work with Nutt and his company DrugScience.
+The goal was to develop MEAI further based on Golan's patents as a "binge behaviour regulator" and "alcoholic beverage substitute".